Areas of Specialization

 Professor Meese graduated first in his class with high honors in Ancient Greek from the College of William and Mary, where he also earned a secondary concentration in Economics.
 He then attended the University of Chicago Law School from which he graduated with honors, served as a Comment Editor on the Law Review and was elected to Order of the Coif.
 After law school he clerked for Judge Frank H. Easterbrook of the U.S. Court of Appeals for the Seventh Circuit and Justice Antonin Scalia of the U.S. Supreme Court.
 He was admitted to the Virginia Bar and practiced law at Skadden, Arps, Slate, Meagher and Flom in Washington, D.C.

-Meese is the author or co-author of more than thirty five scholarly articles and essays appearing in The Green Bag, Antitrust Bulletin, Antitrust Law Journal, Harvard Journal of Law and Public Policy, Law and Contemporary Problems, the William and Mary Bill of Rights Journal, and the University of Pennsylvania, Creighton, Fordham, Michigan, George Mason, Illinois, Boston University, Cornell, Southern California, UCLA, North Carolina, Minnesota, NYU, Chicago, and William and Mary law reviews.
+Meese is the author or co-author of more than thirty five scholarly articles and essays appearing in The Green Bag, Antitrust Bulletin, Cornell Journal of Law and Public Policy, Antitrust Law Journal, Harvard Journal of Law and Public Policy, Law and Contemporary Problems, the William and Mary Bill of Rights Journal, and the University of Pennsylvania, Creighton, Fordham, Michigan, George Mason, Illinois, Boston University, Cornell, Southern California, Iowa, UCLA, North Carolina, Minnesota, NYU, Chicago, and William and Mary law reviews.
 He is a frequent lecturer on antitrust issues and has served as a referee for the Journal of Legal Studies.

 - Reframing the (False?)
 Choice Between Purchaser Welfare and Total Welfare: How the Partial Equilibrium Trade-off Model Distorts Normative Antitrust Debate, 81 Fordham L. Rev. 2197 (2013) (invited submission).
 SSRN.